Suzi, hours & cost

 Free parking is available directly outside in the private carpark.
 You can park on the grass if the carpark is full.

-There is someone at reception from 8.30am-middayish weekdays.
+Helen is usually at reception from 8.30am-middayish Monday, Thursday & Friday.
 If you arrive outside these hours, please take a seat, and I will collect you for your appointment time.

 If you wish to pay by cash/debit card, Visa or Mastercard there is an eftpos terminal at the clinic.